neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/README.md

   - commits
   - repositories
   - git workflow (creating commits after each important step)
-- tell the students that they will learn today how to do these steps on their local machine
+- tell the students that they will learn today how to do these steps on their local machine and connect their progress to the remote version of their code on github

 ### Which prior knowledge will be used for this session?